 - Software Amortization

-Why does Chart Of Accounts Matter for SaaS Company?
+Why Does Chart Of Accounts Matter for a SaaS Company?

 Chart of accounts aids SaaS companies in financial planning and reporting.
 Correctly documented transactions make it considerably simpler to satisfy GAAP accounting requirements and give SaaS companies a better picture of their financial health.
 SaaS accountants follow both the cash-based method and the accrual concept for making entries in the ledger.